-2021-2029 Actions: Funding: •Amend Zoning Code to address the various required revisions as Departmental Budget outlined in program. (in conjunction with Housing Element re- Separation Sudget Formatted: Highlight adoption - By the end of 2023) Ongoing technical assistance to property owners relating to Responsible Agencies: Formatted: Highlight development opportunities, regulations, and procedures.
+- Amend Zoning Code to address the various required revisions as outlined in program. (in conjunction with Housing Element readoption - By the end of 2023) - Ongoing technical assistance to property owners relating to development opportunities, regulations, and procedures.

 Community Development -Planning Division